 |Deletes table’s metadata as well as (Data is temporary)||Hive will leave the data untouched(Data is permanent)|

 This is a guide to Hive Drop Table.
-Here we discuss the introduction of Hive Drop Table, Types of Drop Table in Hive along Syntax.
+Here we discuss a brief overview with types of Drop Table in Hive along with Syntax respectively.
 You can also go through our other suggested articles to learn more –

 - Hive Architecture

 - Guide to Download and Install Hive Step by Step